FAIR Fine Art Checklist

 How to document full-sheet size versus visible image size

-Measurements are most useful when they are paired with photos showing exactly what was measured and what may still be hidden.
+Measurements are useful only when paired with photos showing what was measured and what may still be hidden.

 • Record image size, visible sheet size, full sheet size if safely visible, mount size, and framed size when relevant.
 Note clearly when a frame or mat prevents full-sheet measurement.